 In particular, none of the genes involved in the synthesis, modification or degradation of retinoic acid were present.By Losing Genes, Life Often Evolved More Complexity | Viviane Callier | September 1, 2020 | Quanta Magazine

 In late 2018, for example, Insilico was generating novel molecules in fewer than 46 days, and this included not just the initial discovery, but also the synthesis of the drug and its experimental validation in computer simulations.How AI Will Make Drug Discovery Low-Cost, Ultra-Fast, and Personalized | Peter H. Diamandis, MD | July 23, 2020 | Singularity Hub

 Palmer's inability to reach a synthesis in almost any area of his life is what makes him exasperating.

 I may get the whole synthesis of something, or most of it, an initial impact.

 David Frum on Allen Guelzo's compendious synthesis of new thinking about slavery and its aftermath.

 Almost all Christians, even most textualists, accept the need for exegesis, synthesis, and theological application.

 This was code: the Hebrew writers of Zionism were now reprising this Hellenizing genius and synthesis.

-Formation of a chemical compound from simpler compounds or elements.
+The formation of a chemical compound through the combination of simpler compounds or elements.